How to Breakthrough pain and Loss in 3 Lessons.

 Thank you AJ, you are so special.

 Although I consciously know these things and professionally share this advice with my clients on a regular basis; I am human too and struggle at times to make sense of it all.
 We are each given our own challenges in life.
-We are each given obstacles, and we are each given pain and suffering so that we can learn a lesson from it.
+We are each given obstacles, and we are each given pain and loss, so that we can learn a lesson from it.

 Sometimes those lessons beat us down so hard and so devastatingly, that we believe we cannot possibly recover again.
 But that is just a story we tell ourselves.
 We cannot possibly understand what love truly is unless we completely understand, and have felt true pain and suffering.
 It’s a temporary state unless we give it the power to last longer.